squares/BB8/README.md

 //
+UPDATE 2016-01-12

+Patrick Stefanski was awesome enough to design a modified dome plate and a holder.
+This allows you to secure the USB power brick vertically inside of the dome and provides access to the charging port (and slightly useful power-test button) on the bottom of the USB charger.

+Once I find time, I'm going to attempt to hack together a power switch onto a USB cable and drop another hole next to this so you can turn the lights on and off without ever having to open up the dome.

 UPDATE 2015-12-27

 For whatever reason, git desktop decided not to push up the stl's and the png that contains the breadboard layout version of the schematic.
 I corrected that and those files are now available.
 A couple of things about the breadboard layout: